ppxy1/EH-Benchmark/README.md

 # EH-Benchmark
-EH-Benchmark: Grading Hallucination Across Task Granularities in Eye Disease Based on Multi-Agent Framework.
+EH-Benchmark: Ophthalmic Hallucination Benchmark and Agent-Driven Top-Down Traceable Reasoning Workflow

 The whole code will be published soon.